 “From my perspective, the biggest challenge for service members is time management,” Maxson says.
 “They have a full-time job, they’re often in training or facing deployment, and without flexibility they have limited time to commit to a degree.”

 In your research, you should seek out a school that allows you to balance all of your responsibilities without falling behind.
 This includes:

 Flexible Start Dates

 If you’re serving active duty overseas, you can’t be in front of the computer at 9 am every Monday, not when other people are counting on you.
-Look for a school that offers a variety of start dates – the most military-friendly schools offer up to 50 options per year – so you can find the one that fits your schedule.
+Look for a school that offers a variety of start dates – the most military-friendly schools offer flexible start dates – so you can find the one that fits your schedule.

 24/7 Access to Everything